wezm/desktop.institute/content/posts/welcome-to-the-institute.md

 <!-- more -->

 As a software developer I find myself wanting to rebuild everything.
 In theory I have the skill.
-In practice I don't have the time &mdash; even though I work 4 days a week so as to dedicated a day for side projects.
+In practice I don't have the time &mdash; even though I work a 4 day week so as to dedicate a day to side projects.
 The most recent thing I want to rebuild is the desktop shell.
 Specifically I'd like something with the it just works nature of GNOME or Mac OS with the tiling layouts and keyboard affordances of [Awesome].